InfomindsAg/XSharpExamples/README.md

 # Introduction

-This Solution contains a series of examples on how to use certain functionalities of DotNet in XSharp.
+This solution contains a series of examples on how to use certain functionalities of DotNet in XSharp.

+Some of the examples use features from the X# version 2.8 (like local methods and expression bodies)

 # List of the demonstraded DotNet functionality